dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 (0) Create a directory for your application.
 You *MUST* name it `<your lastname>_<your firstname>_Assignment1`.
 This is needed for when you deploy your application on the ITM-VM server.

-(1) Make a JSON object for each of your products and include the relevant details for the product such as name, "price", description, etc. You will need to identify each item you are offering by a unique name or number.
+(1) Make a JSON object for each of your products and include the relevant details for the product such as `name, price, description`, etc. You must include a `quantity_available` attribute to each product.
+You will need to identify each item you are offering by a unique name or number.

 _ Example_ :